PCBeeQC/self-hosted-discord-alternatives/README.md

 - It must support SSO.
 I don't want to manage individual accounts for every single service we self-host.
 - I want the simplest possible install.
 The simpler the installation, the less chance that some part of the setup breaks in the future.

-**For the users:** (I want to reduce friction as much as possible.
-Not everyone cares about tech; they just want a good experience.)
+**For the users:** (The goal is to reduce friction as much as possible.
+Not everyone cares about tech.
+They just want a good experience.)
 - Must have working iOS and Android apps.
 - Must have reliable notifications.
 - Group channels and private messages.
 - Good built-in GIF support.
 - Picture and video sharing.

+(The requirements above are my own.
+You need to figure your own requirements.)

 Around a year and a half ago, we went through all the options, tried a bunch, and decided that Matrix/Element was the best fit for us.
 It works well, but it's not really comparable to the Discord server experience.
 I don't exactly know how to describe it, but the apps feel "clunky".
 We recently switched to Spokes (mostly because I'm the creator of Spokes).